NiYuan224/draft-ni-cross-domain-txn-token/draft-ni-cross-domain-txn-token.md

 # Introduction

-Due to the rise of collaboration service ecosystems and AI agents, service interactions frequently cross domain boundaries and involve multiple service operators (e.g., enterprises, cloud providers, SaaS platforms, etc.).
+Due to the rise of collaborative service ecosystems and AI agents, services frequently interact across domain boundaries and involve multiple service operators (e.g., enterprises, cloud providers, SaaS platforms, etc.).
 As illustrated in {{?I-D.kiliram-agent-trust-auth-framework}}, workflows spanning multiple domains require workloads within each domain to perform subtasks and pass results to cooperatively accomplish an overall task.
 Moreover, to ensure end-to-end accountability, the entities and actions must remain auditable throughout the entire call chain.

 This requires the secure preservation and propagation of user identity, workload identities and authorization context across different domains.

 Transaction Token (Txn-Token) {{?I-D.ietf-oauth-transaction-tokens}} defines a short-lived, signed JWT that preserves immutable user identity, workload identity, and authorization context within a single trust domain's call chain.
-While this mechanism effectively preserves context, its applicability is currently limited to intra-domain call chains.
-Conversely, Identity Chaining {{?I-D.ietf-oauth-identity-chaining}} provides a framework for cross-domain delegation but does not specify how to leverage the rich, structured context carried by Txn-Tokens (i.e., the claims of txn, tctx, rctx, and req_wl in {{?I-D.ietf-oauth-transaction-tokens}}) .
+While this mechanism effectively preserves context, its applicability is currently limited to single-domain call chains.
+Conversely, Identity Chaining {{?I-D.ietf-oauth-identity-chaining}} provides a framework for cross-domain delegation but does not specify how to leverage the rich, structured context carried by Txn-Tokens (i.e., the claims of `txn`, `tctx`, `rctx`, and `req_wl` in {{?I-D.ietf-oauth-transaction-tokens}}) .

-This document bridges this gap by defining a mechanism to use a Txn-Token as the input of Identity Chaining.
-This approach enables the propagation of workflow-related claims, i.e., claims of txn, tctx, rctx, and req_wl, across multiple trust domains, ensuring the integrity and auditability of the entire call chain.
+This document bridges this gap by defining a mechanism to use a Txn-Token (from domain I) as the input of Identity Chaining, in order to create another Txn-Token at the other domain II.
+This approach enables the propagation of workflow-related claims, i.e., claims of `txn`, `tctx`, `rctx`, and `req_wl`, across multiple trust domains, ensuring the integrity and auditability of the entire call chain.

 # Conventions and Definitions